 Sexual Exploitation of Children: The penalties for sexual offenses against children and the commercial sexual exploitation of children range up to life imprisonment.
 The minimum age of consensual sex in the UK is 16.
-In Bermuda, the legal minimum age for consensual sex is 16 for heterosexuals and lesbians and 18 for gay men.
+The law prohibits child pornography in all parts of the UK.

 The 2011 census recorded the Jewish population at 263,346.
 Some considered this an underestimate, and both the Institute for Jewish Policy Research and the British Board of Deputies suggested that the actual figure was approximately 300,000.